CryptikEd/Weird-Factz-Quiz-/README.md

 - *The Weird Factz quiz-banner*
   - The main page image with the quiz name is used once more to conclude the results
 - *Text block*
-  - The results are given to the user by letting them know how many point they scored out of 70.
+  - The results are given to the user by letting them know how many point they scored out of 70
 - *Try again button*
-  - Lets the user try again, by navigating them back to the main page.
+  - Lets the user try again, by navigating them back to the main page

 ![Score page](assets/docs/testingimages/scorepage.png)